Joe Foy: Boston Red Sox

-Born in New York City, Foy was signed as an amateur free agent by the Minnesota Twins in 1962, then was later selected in that year's minor league draft by the Boston Red Sox.

-Playing with the Toronto Maple Leafs in the International League in 1965, Foy was voted the Most Valuable Player and Rookie of the Year, and also won the league's batting title, hitting .302.

-His first year in the majors, with Boston in 1966, was arguably his best season.
-Foy batted a solid .262, drew the second-most walks in the American League (91), had a .364 on-base percentage, good for eighth in the junior circuit; he also scored 97 runs, fifth in the league.
-As pitching became more dominant in the late 1960s, Foy's numbers dropped considerably.
+In his first year in the major leagues, with the Boston Red Sox in 1966, Foy batted a solid .262, drew the second-most walks in the American League (91), had a .364 on-base percentage, good for eighth in the junior circuit, and .413 slugging percentage.
+He also scored 97 runs, fifth in the league.
+He had 21 errors and a .953 fielding percentage at third base.

-In 1967, while receiving over 100 fewer at-bats, Foy batted a slightly worse .251/.325/.426 (his walk total halved), although the league did drop by 4 batting points, 2 on-base points, and 18 slugging points.
-On a positive note, Foy set a career-high for home runs with 16.
+As pitching became more dominant in the late 1960s, Foy's numbers dropped.
+In 1967, while receiving over 100 fewer at-bats, Foy batted slightly worse with a .251 batting average, .325 on base percentage, and .426 slugging percentage; and his walk total halved.
+The league itself dropped by 4 batting points, 2 on-base points, and 18 slugging points.
+Foy set a career-high for home runs with 16.
+He only batted 15 times in the Red Sox seven game loss to the St. Louis Cardinals in the 1967 World Series, with two hits, starting in three games and pinch hitting in three others.

-In 1968, the infamous "Year Of The Pitcher" (when Carl Yastrzemski led the league with a .301 batting average, and the American League batted just .230), Foy did well at the plate.
-While his raw stats (.225/.336/.326) seemed unimpressive, his on-base percentage was 39 points above the league average, and his slugging and batting averages were roughly the same as the league average.
+In 1968, the "Year Of The Pitcher" (when Carl Yastrzemski led the league with a .301 batting average, and the American League batted just .230), Foy had a .225 average, .336 on-base percentage and .326 slugging percentage.
+His on-base percentage was 39 points above the league average, and his slugging and batting averages were roughly the same as the league average.
 He stole 26 bases that year and drew 84 walks.

 Kansas City Royals

 The Red Sox left Foy unprotected in the 1968 expansion draft where the Kansas City Royals selected him with the fourth pick.
 He had a fine season in 1969.
-While the league still only batted .246/.321/.369, Foy's numbers were .262/.354/.370.
+While the league still only batted .246–.321–.369, Foy's numbers were .262–.354–.370.
 He also had 71 runs batted in, his career-high.

 Then, in a move considered by some to be one of the best trades in Royals history, Kansas City traded Foy to the third baseman-hungry Mets for Amos Otis and Bob Johnson.
 Otis developed into an All-Star, and an occasional MVP candidate.
 The Royals then traded Johnson the following year, after a 200 strikeout season, to the Pittsburgh Pirates for shortstop Fred Patek, who became another cornerstone of their rising franchise.